 Look at your brand without the logo.
 Remove the company name.
 Could you tell it's your company and not a competitor?
 If the answer is no, your brand isn't doing enough.

 The best fintech brands don't look like fintech brands.
 They look like the specific company they are.
 Wise doesn't look like Revolut.
 Mercury doesn't look like Wise.
+Ramp doesn't look like Mercury.
 That's the point.
 They built their brand around their specific product, customer, and positioning.
 Not around the category.